Tranmere Rovers F.C.: Stadium

 Rovers played their first matches at Steeles Field in Birkenhead but, in 1887, they bought a new site from Tranmere Rugby Club.
 The ground was variously referred to as the "Borough Road Enclosure", "Ravenshaw's Field" and "South Road".
 The name "Prenton Park" was adopted in 1895 as a result of a suggestion in the letters page of the Football Echo.
 Because the land was required for housing and a school, Tranmere were forced to move and the name went with them.
 The present Prenton Park was opened on 9 March 1912.
 There were stands (also known as bleachers) on both sides of the pitch, a paddock and three open terraces, the general format which remained until 1994.

 Many improvements to the ground were driven by changes in legislation.
 The biggest change of all took place during 1994 and 1995.
 The Taylor Report suggested that all stadia in the top two divisions of English football should no longer permit standing.
-The club's response was to redevelop three sides of the ground with entirely new all-seater stands created – the Borough Road Stand (now the Johnny King Stand), the Cowshed and the new Kop, in addition to the existing Main Stand.
+The club's response was to redevelop three sides of the ground with entirely new all-seater stands created – the Borough Road Stand (now the Johnny King Stand), the Cowshed and the new Kop, with the existing Main Stand remaining.
 Capacity in the ground thus increased from 14,200 to the 16,567 of today.
-On 11 March 1995, the new ground was officially opened at a cost of £3.1 million.
+On 11 March 1995, having been built at a cost of £3.1 million, the new ground was officially opened.

 Attendances at the ground have fluctuated over its hundred-year history.
 Around 8,000 visitors watched the first game at the stadium, as Tranmere beat Lancaster Town 8–0.
 Prenton Park's largest-ever crowd was 24,424 for a 1972 FA Cup match between Tranmere and Stoke City.
-In 2010, an average of 5,000 fans attended each home game.
+Average attendances since the renovation range from just above 5000 in the early 2010s and the Non-League years, to the upper 8000s in the 90s, during the First Division years.
+In the 2020s, attendances have remained mostly in the low to mid 6000s.

 Supporters and rivalries

-Tranmere Rovers had an average home attendance of 6,552 during the 2018–19 season, making them the 4th best supported club in League Two and 42nd in The Football League as a whole.
-The club has a number of supporters' groups, including the Tranmere Rovers Supporters Trust; in 2010, the trust raised £12,500 for the club to sign Andy Robinson on loan.
-In 2011, they raised £200,000 and plan to purchase a controlling interest in Tranmere.
-TSB (Tranmere Stanley Boys) is the hooligan firm associated with the club.
-The club has been the subject of an independent supporters' fanzine Give Us an R since the 1990s.
+Tranmere Rovers had an average home attendance of 6,398 during the 2024–25 season, making them the 10th best supported club in League Two.
+The club has a number of supporters' groups, including the Tranmere Rovers Supporters Trust and the Tranmere Rovers Official Supporters Club.
+In 2010, the trust raised £12,500 for the club to sign Andy Robinson on loan.
+Tranmere Rovers have been the subject of an independent supporters' fanzine Give Us an R since the 1990s.